Frequently Asked Questions

 Before 1992, all Cook County judicial elections were held countywide.
 For the 1992 election, Cook County was divided into 15 judicial subcircuits to give communities the chance to elect judges from their own areas.
 Now, every two years some judges are elected countywide and some are elected from subcircuits.
 Pam is running from the 11th subcircuit, where she lives.

-Yes, you can vote early for the March primary -- for any reason -- between Monday, February 27 and Thursday, March 15, 2012.
+Yes, you will be able to vote early for the March 2014 primary -- for any reason -- between March 3 and 15.
 Early voting takes place in person (not by mail) at designated sites.
-See http://voterinfonet.com (suburban Cook County) or http://chicagoelections.com (City of Chicago) for locations, times and other details for early voting.
+See www.cookcountyclerk.com (suburban Cook County) or http://chicagoelections.com (City of Chicago) for locations, times and other details for early voting.

 Yes, you can vote absentee by mail.
 It is no longer necessary to give an excuse to get an absentee ballot.
-You may apply for an absentee ballot starting February 9, 2012 for the March 20 election.
-The last day to apply for an absentee ballot by mail is March 15.
-For your ballot to count, you must return it postmarked on or before March 19, the day before the election.
-See http://voterinfonet.com (suburban Cook County) or http://chicagoelections.com (City of Chicago) for eligibility rules and other details and to download an application.
+You may apply for an absentee ballot starting on February 6, 2014 for the March 18 election.
+For your ballot to count, you must return it postmarked on or before March 17, the day before the election.
+See www.cookcountyclerk.com (suburban Cook County) or http://chicagoelections.com (City of Chicago) for eligibility rules and other details and to download an application when they become available.